 Léon Spilliaert’s (1881 – 1946) paintings are haunted.
 Grey faces, dark shadows and looming clouds populate his brooding mediations on the world in this exhibition at the Royal Academy.
 Even Spilliaert’s own image is positively ghoulish at times.
-One self-portrait from 1908 depicts the young artist with a face that appears to have risen from the grave; a floating gelatinous eye budges from a hollow black socket while the mouth forms a monstrous cavern shaped by the horror of it all.
-This is the scene fitting of a gothic nightmare and indeed, Spilliaert enjoyed the writings of Edgar Allen Poe.
+One self-portrait from 1908 depicts the young artist with a face that appears to have risen from the grave; a floating gelatinous eye budges from a hollow black socket, while the mouth forms a monstrous cavern shaped by the horror of it all.
+Perhaps not surprisingly, Spilliaert was a fan of Edgar Allen Poe's writing.

-Do not be discouraged if this all sounds too dark.
-Things lightened up for this suffering artist after he met Rachel Vergison, a woman local to his home town of Ostend on the Belgium coast.
-With Rachel and their daughter Madeleine in his life, Spilliaert’s outlook changed somewhat, and his works become injected with colour and hope.
-These brighter landscapes are dotted throughout this thematic exhibition, which details the artist's love of the twilight hours, the sea and reflections.
+Do not be discouraged if this sounds a little too dark.
+Things lightened up for the suffering artist after he met Rachel Vergison, a woman local to his home town of Ostend on the Belgium coast.
+With Rachel and their daughter Madeleine in his life, Spilliaert’s outlook changed somewhat, and his work took on colour and hope.
+These brighter landscapes are dotted throughout this exhibition, which examines the artist's love of the twilight hours and his fascination with the sea.

-For a time, Spilliaert also became fixated with his own image – the result, we are told, of a pervading state of existential crisis.
-In this way, he can be seen as Belgium’s answer to Munch, always searching his own reflection.
-In the glass-roofed sunroom of his parents’ house (which was conspicuously lacking in sun), he examines his visage with intense scrutiny, as if the answers to life’s questions might arrange themselves there.
+For a time, Spilliaert became fixated with his own image – the result, we are told, of a pervading state of existential crisis.
+In this way, he can be seen as Belgium’s answer to Munch, always searching his own reflection for meaning.
+In the glass-roofed sunroom of his parents’ house (which was conspicuously lacking in sun), he examined his visage with intense scrutiny, as if the answers to life’s questions might arrange themselves in his features.

 Leon Spilliaert, Self-portrait, 1907.
 Metropolitan Museum of Art © 2019.
 Image copyright The Metropolitan Museum of Art/Art Resource/Scala, Florence